rjahanbakhshi/boost.taar/README.md

 ## Configuring the build directory

-Below are the commands to be executed from the project's root directory to build the Debug configuration.
+Execute the following commands from the project's root directory to configure it for the Debug configuration.

 ### No package manager

-This requires that the boost libraries are installed on the host.
+This requires the Boost libraries to be installed on the host.

 ```bash
 cmake -B build -S . -DCMAKE_BUILD_TYPE=Debug